hotosm/hotosm-website/_projects/ai-assisted-humanitarian-mapping.markdown

 position: 14
-Project Summary Text: HOT is partnering with Microsoft Philanthropies and Bing Maps to build a Machine Learning assisted workflow into the Tasking Manager application in order to enhance the project creation process and mapping experience.
+Project Summary Text: HOT is partnering with Microsoft Philanthropies and Bing Maps to build a Machine Learning assisted workflow into the Tasking Manager application in order to enhance mapper experience.
 Feature Image: "/uploads/oam-kampala.jpg"
 Country:
 - Tanzania